Primary care

 Primary care is the day-to-day healthcare given by a health care provider.
-Typically this provider acts as the first contact and principal point of continuing care for patients within a healthcare system, and coordinates other specialist care that the patient may need.
-Patients commonly receive primary care from professionals such as a primary care physician (general practitioner or family physician), a physician assistant,a Physical Therapist, or a nurse practitioner.
+Typically, this provider acts as the first contact and principal point of continuing care for patients within a healthcare system, and coordinates any additional care the patient may require.
+Patients commonly receive primary care from professionals such as a primary care physician (general practitioner or family physician), a physician assistant, a physical therapist, or a nurse practitioner.
 In some localities, such a professional may be a registered nurse, a pharmacist, a clinical officer (as in parts of Africa), or an Ayurvedic or other traditional medicine professional (as in parts of Asia).
 Depending on the nature of the health condition, patients may then be referred for secondary or tertiary care.

 Background

 The World Health Organization attributes the provision of essential primary care as an integral component of an inclusive primary healthcare strategy.
+The WHO identifies five core functions of primary care: providing first-contact accessibility, continuity of care, coordinated integration of various patient services, comprehensive access to a full range of services, and finally people-centred care in which individual patient feedback is received.
+It aims to optimise population health and reduce disparities across the groups by ensuring equitable access to services for all subgroups.
 Primary care involves the widest scope of healthcare, including all ages of patients, patients of all socioeconomic and geographic origins, patients seeking to maintain optimal health, and patients with all manner of acute and chronic physical, mental and social health issues, including multiple chronic diseases.
 Consequently, a primary care practitioner must possess a wide breadth of knowledge in many areas.
 Continuity is a key characteristic of primary care, as patients usually prefer to consult the same practitioner for routine check-ups and preventive care, health education, and every time they require an initial consultation about a new health problem.
 Collaboration among providers is a desirable characteristic of primary care.

 The International Classification of Primary Care (ICPC) is a standardized tool for understanding and analyzing information on interventions in primary care by the reason for the patient visit.
 Common chronic illnesses usually treated in primary care may include, for example: hypertension, angina, diabetes, asthma, COPD, depression and anxiety, back pain, arthritis or thyroid dysfunction.
 Primary care also includes many basic maternal and child health care services, such as family planning services and vaccinations.

 In context of global population ageing, with increasing numbers of older adults at greater risk of chronic non-communicable diseases, rapidly increasing demand for primary care services is expected around the world, in both developed and developing countries.

 Funding for primary care varies a great deal between different countries: general taxation, national insurance systems, private insurance and direct payment by patients are all used, sometimes in combination.
 The payment system for primary care physicians also varies.
 Some are paid by fee-for-service and some by capitation for a list of registered patients.